fairdataihub/SODA-for-SPARC-Docs/docs/common-errors/sending-log-files-to-soda-team.md

 To automatically gather your log files:

 1. Select the `Contact Us` tab in the navigation menu.
-2. Click `Gather Logs` and then select a location store the log files.
+2. Click `Gather Logs` and then select a location to store the log files.
 3. They will be stored in a folder called `SODA-For-SPARC-Logs`

 # Manually